Merch7x/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. 6-firstdirectory - creates a directory.
 7. 7-movethatfile - Moves the file betty.
 8. 8-firstdelete - deletes the file betty.
-9. 9-firstdirdeletion - Deletes the directory my_first_directory10.
+9. 9-firstdirdeletion - Deletes my_first_directory.
+10. 10-back - changes to the previous dir.
+11.